Pictures of Flowering Plants That Grow Well in My Houston Garden in October

-This tea rose was given to me by the daughter of a best friend of my mother when my mother died earlier this year.
+This tea rose was given to me by the daughter of a best friend of my mother when my mother died several years ago.
 It was and continues to be a sweet living memorial, and I have it planted where it can be viewed from our master bedroom and also our everyday dining area in our home.

 The little moss roses lie near their feet and some other roses that are planted in the same garden bed.